Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 - Optimized, Boosted, Maximized, Exceeded, Outpaced

-Technical & Engineering Verbs
+Technical and Engineering Verbs

 - Architected — “Architected a microservices platform handling 50K+ requests per second”